Liquid-Prep/Liquid-Prep/backend/README.md

  WEATHER_API_KEY=xxxxxxxxxx
 ```

+where the entries should be filled out as follows:

     **IAM_API_KEY:** <br>
     It is the API key created at the beginning when an IBM Cloud account is created.
 Please refer to the **Pre-requisites** section on how to create/obtain the IAM API key.